A common question among German shepherd owners is whether or not it is safe to feed a German shepherd chicken necks.

 What Are Chicken Necks For Dogs?

-Chicken necks for dogs should be fresh or properly frozen to make sure that they’re safe for your pup to consume.
+Chicken necks for dogs should be fresh or properly frozen to ensure they’re safe for your pup to consume.

 Reasons Why Chicken Necks Are Bad for German Shepherds